· 3 min read

 Sandwich Boudin-Pommes

-The Sandwich Boudin-Pommes is the Norman bistro lunch form of the regional blood-sausage-and-apple plate, the fruit cooked down to a sweet caramelised bind that holds the warm sausage to the bread.
+The Norman take-away lunch of blood sausage and apple, with the fruit cooked down hard in butter to a sweet caramelised bind that holds the warm boudin against the crumb through the walk home.

 At a glance